 You will have to select the language.

-You will download an Excel spreadsheet.
+This will download an Excel spreadsheet.

 ATPIESP - You will have to select a language on the menu.

 Note: I strive to keep these links up-to-date, however it is difficult to keep track of changes to so many web sites.
-If you find any dead links here, be most welcome to warn me via e-mail, using the button on the left.
+If you find any dead links here, please be most welcome to warn me via e-mail, using the button on the left.

 Again, if you have trouble identifying the language you need in Portuguese, click here for a quick glossary of them in Portuguese, English, Italian, and French.